alex-arana/dtsproject/dts-batchjob/readme.txt

 Maven Build, install, test instructions
 =========================================

-a) Recursivley copy the 'sample-batchjob-dot-dataminx-dir' dir to your chosen location.
+a) Recursivley copy and rename the 'sample-batchjob-dot-dataminx-dir' dir to your chosen location.
 Default is '$HOME/.dataminx', e.g:
   cp -r src/main/resources/sample-batchjob-dot-dataminx-dir ~/.dataminx